devdemystified/intro-art-of-programming/lessons/03-refactor-tests/README.md

-# Lesson Four
+# Lesson Three
 1. Refactor to manage complexity
 1. Separate test content from execution
 1. Don't repeat yourself

 ## Refactor to manage complexity
 We've got tests going good.
 However we're starting to see some problems:
 - duplication: we're calling `console.log` over and over.
 - organization: this one file will get huge and unmanagable.
 - containment: all the tests share the same environment.

 Software development consists of two activities: translating features into code, and managing complexity.
 The second half often gets ignored, but at the project's peril!
 Managing complexity is half the work.

 When you manage complexity, the most common task you do is refactoring.
 To refactor is to change how the code works internally, without changing the inputs or outputs.
 Think of how a business might improve its internal process in such a way that customers don't have change how they order and receive.

 We're going to refactor our tests into two files: the labels and conditions in one, the condition execution and output printing in another.

 We don't have to write tests for a refactor, because by definition, _what_ the code does hasn't changed, only _how_ it does it.
 We do still have to verify tests "switch" on and off though.

 ### Loop tests
 This refactor will be a multi-step process.
 First, let's put all the tests in an array, and loop through them.

 In `test.js`:
 - wrap an array around everything
 - wrap each test in an arrow function
 - put a comma between each arrow function (because they're array elements)
 - add a `forEach` method at the end of the array
 - execute each function inside the `forEach`

 ```javascript